Which Product Background Color to Use in Your Ecommerce Photos

 White backgrounds are the most commonly used in ecommerce photography.
 It’s the safe, practical choice for most situations.
 Not to mention that a lot of online marketplaces require at least one product photo with a white background, like Amazon or Shopify, for example.

-color backgrounds
+Black backgrounds

-You might think that black backgrounds aren’t ideal for black or darker products, but this isn’t necessarily the case.
+You might think black backgrounds aren’t ideal for black or darker products, but this isn’t necessarily the case.
 With certain lighting techniques, black backgrounds can actually offer surprising depth and intrigue to your images.

-While many online sellers choose to showcase their products against a neutral background, depending on your branding, you may prefer more color to bring your product to life.
-If you think you might go for a color, consider the feeling you want to convey.
-Blue is often associated with trust, reliability, and suggests peacefulness.
-Green is associated with nature, health, or wealth.
-Yellow recalls happiness and sunshine.
+Depending on your branding, you may prefer more color to bring your product to life.
+If you think you might go for a color, consider the feeling certain colors evoke:

 You might also want to think about the overall color palette of your online store.
 Consider what would best complement the colors of your products and branding.
 When it comes to creative choices, there are no “right” or “wrong” answers, of course.
 But when considering your options, you can follow certain design principles to help guide your choices.